Born: December 28, 1980

 Hometown: Wellington, Florida

-The pair also won the Rolex/USEF National Show Jumping Championships in 2007, capping off a year where they were nearly invincible.
+In 2007, Farrington and Up Chiqui won the Rolex/USEF National Show Jumping Championships, capping off a year where they were nearly invincible.

 With Uceko, Farrington found much success.
 In February of 2010, this pair was fifth in the first USEF Selection Trial for the U.S. Show Jumping Team for the 2010 Alltech FEI World Equestrian Games.
 In April of 2011, Farrington and Uceko collected top honors in the $200,000 Gene Mische American Invitational.
 On his first tour of Europe with the U.S. Team, Farrington and Uceko won the prestigious Longines King George V Gold Cup at CSIO5* Hickstead.
 Farrington and Uceko were also part of the Gold medal-winning U.S. team at the 2011 Pan American Games in Guadalajara, Mexico.

 In 2012, Farrington won the FTI Grand Prix with Voyeur at the Hampton Classic.
 The pair next traveled to Spruce Meadows for the CSIO5* 'Masters' Tournament and won the Encana Cup.
 Their success continued as they finished second in the American Gold Cup with Voyeur.

 He kicked things off in 2013 in a big way by scoring top honors at the Trump Invitational Grand Prix with Dynamo.
 During CSIO Wellington, he was a member of the winning U.S. team in the FEI Nations Cup CSIO4* presented by G&C Farm with Uceko and also took top honors in the CSIO4* Grand Prix presented by Wellington Equestrian Realty with Blue Angel.